 By Kirsten Stark

-More information is available on our website at www.caribooliteracy.com or join us on our Facebook page.
+More information is available on our website www.caribooliteracy.com or join us on our Facebook page.

-If you would like to know more about hosting financial literacy workshops for your employees, please contact firstname.lastname@example.org.
+If you would like to know more or need free and confidential help, contact firstname.lastname@example.org.

-Kirsten Stark is a CCPL literacy outreach worker.
+Kirsten Stark is a literacy outreach with the Cariboo Chilcotin Partners for Literacy.